andyjsharpe/Tavernlight-Games-Technical-Trial/README.md

 - The answer to question 6 is not yet complete.

-- The answer to question 7 is not yet complete.
+- The files for question 7 can be found in the folder /otclient/modules/game_jumpmenu

 ### Contact Information